-Our interest in such questions developed while the first three authors were working with Carleson measures for Dirichlet-type spaces of holomorphic functions.
-Stegenga's Theorem \cite{Ste} characterizes Carleson measures in terms of a condition involving the logarithmic capacity of subsets of the unit circle.
-In \cite{ARS1} we found a characterization of the same measures in terms of a non capacitary testing condition, formulated using the tree structure of a Whitney decomposition of the unit disc.
+Our interest in such questions developed while the first three authors were working with Carleson measures for Dirichlet-type spaces of holomorphic functions on the unit disc.
+They can can be characterized by means of a condition involving logarithmic capacity \cite{Ste} or by a discrete testing-type condition making use of the tree structure of the disc's Whitney decomposition \cite{ARS1}.
+A \it direct \rm proof that testing conditions and capacitary conditions are equivalent in the tree context is in \cite{ARS3}.
+This is evidence that a strict interplay exists in potential theory between some metric spaces and the trees obtained by discretizing them.

-We asked ourselves whether there was some convincing, direct and possibly useful explanation for the equivalence of these two conditions.
-The question splits into two more precise questions: (i) Why is a testing condition equivalent to a capacitary condition? (see \cite{ARS3} for a first answer); (ii) Why does a rather poor geometric structure, such as the tree structure, contain essentially all the potential theoretic information of a more complex geometry, such as that of the unit disc?
-This article tries to give a first convincing answer to those questions.

 Observations of a similar flavor have been made before.
 In \cite{BP}, Benjamini and Peres proved that the recurrence/transience dichotomy for some random walks on trees can be decided in terms of logarithmic capacity in the Euclidean plane where the trees have been suitably imbedded.
 In \cite{VW}, Verbitsky and Wheeden proved in some generality that the study of nonlinear potentials can be reduced to ``dyadic'' potentials.
 In retrospect, it might be said that the equivalence between dyadic and continuous potentials was implicit in Wolff's proofs in \cite{HW}, and this article might be seen as a long commentary on Wolff's work.